Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-browser/lan-chrome-brave.rst

 .. _lan-chrome-brave:

 ==========================================
-Trust Embassy CA in Chrome / Brave Browser
+Trusting Start9 CA in Chrome / Brave Browser
 ==========================================

 .. caution:: You will first need to complete :ref:`lan-os` for your device before continuing.